Excited about cooler temperatures and fall activities? Be sure to save some of that outdoor enthusiasm for the night sky.

-So what makes the Taurids produce a greater stream of large fireballs compared to other meteor showers?
+What makes the Taurids produce a greater stream of large fireballs compared to other meteor showers?
 One theory is that Comet Encke is a piece of what was once a "super-comet" that broke up in our solar system some 20,000-30,000 years ago.
 The remains of this super comet (with average sizes ranging from pebbles to small stones) may account for the larger-than-normal fireballs that accompany the Taurids.

-Despite their appearance blazing high above, Cooke revealed in a recent Reddit AMA that we've nothing to fear from these celestial fireworks.
+Despite their appearance blazing high above, Cooke revealed in a Reddit AMA that we've nothing to fear from these celestial fireworks.

 "The odds of a Taurid making it to the ground are small, but if one did make it, it would likely weigh less than a couple of kilograms," he wrote.
 "The damage caused by this would be very small (broken car window, etc.).
 Most people think meteorites are these smoking-hot rocks in the middle of a crater, when the truth is the exact opposite.
 By the time a meteorite hits ground, it is cool enough to handle, and unless it is really big, there is no crater produced."